HIPAA Frequently Asked Questions

 Both the Common Rule and the Privacy Rule must be considered.

 The Common Rule requires either an informed consent or a waiver of informed consent for any human subjects research.
-(See PHRC Consent Form Instructions.)
 Records review research most always is done with an expedited review and a waiver of informed consent.
 The Common Rule allows a waiver only if specific criteria are met.

 The Privacy Rule requires a written authorization or waiver of authorization for access to existing protected health information.
 It is assumed that most records review will be allowed with a waiver of the authorization.
 The Privacy Rule allows a waiver of authorization if specific criteria are met.